DateTime Functions

 The number of seconds since the common epoch.

-To get the date and time of the controller and set the $dateTimeString argument with a preformatted date and time string, use the DateTimeGet() function overload that follows:
+You can also get the date and time preformatted as a string.
+To do this, use the DateTimeGet() function overload that follows:

 function DateTimeGet(ref $dateTimeString as string) as integer